Gray Marketing and Grey Market Goods

 Gray marketing occurs when new‚ trademarked products are improperly diverted from authorized distribution channels or imported into a country for sale without the approval of the manufacturer.
 One common gray market practice involves abusing discount programs by making an excessive number of orders‚ and reselling the products without permission from the manufacturer.
 Another involves selling end of life inventories that were improperly disposed of.

-A stark example of trademark infringement‚ counterfeiting occurs when a product is sold bearing a false trademark that is identical with or indistinguishable from the genuine trademark associated with the original.
-Unlike a mere infringement‚ a counterfeiter attempts to fool the consumer into believing the product is actually made by another company.
+Trademark counterfeiting occurs when a product is sold bearing a false trademark that is identical with or indistinguishable from the genuine trademark associated with the original.
+Unlike a mere trademark infringement‚ a counterfeiter attempts to fool the consumer into believing the product is actually made by another company.

 Counterfeit products may enter at any stage of the distribution cycle.
 They may even be sold to a broker or distributor as legitimate goods and eventually unknowingly enter the market commingled with genuine products.